culturing/poems/Poems/2026-05-14/11 Light and Shadow.md

 ---

-Light and shadow interplay nicely on the windowsill.
-Beyond the window, outside the house, they are violent, gnawing, tormenting each other, at times to the point of devastation.
+Light and shadow interplay nicely on the windowsill, but beyond the window, outside the house, they are violent, gnawing, tormenting each other, at times to the point of devastation.